Updated: Jan 19

 the reader’s awareness.

-Subtlety allows the reader to become anxious, concerned, and more emotionally invested in the story.
+Subtlety allows the reader to become anxious, concerned, and emotionally invested.
 If everything is made clear on the first page, why would the reader keep reading?

 Proper use of subtlety in fiction,